Why Ordinary People Are Turning to VPNs2021년 7월 14일

 - People in countries where governments restricted access to information and communication

-What’s behind this acceleration?
+What's behind this acceleration?
 An increasing number of people are concerned about their online privacy as data harvesting becomes more intrusive, more complete.
-And as internet use becomes intrinsically tied to our everyday lives, more governments are moving to restrict the type of information that their citizens can access.
+In the wake of the covid-19 pandemic, Internet use is more essential than ever to our everyday lives -- and so are the risks to privacy.
+While some governments have made efforts to safeguard their citizens' information with new laws such as GDPR and CCPA, more are moving to restrict the type of information that their citizens can access.

 To some, particularly in the U.S., there's an idea that the desire for online privacy equates to a quest for anonymity in order to undertake illicit, nefarious activities.
 This narrative conjures images of the dark web.